 A couple of weeks ago we did a post on how the government is addressing waste minimization.
-I have since realized, however, that we never really defined what waste minimization is.
+Here we’ll talk more about what waste minimization is.
 According to the EPA, “Waste Minimization refers to the use of source reduction and/or environmentally sound recycling methods prior to energy recovery, treatment, or disposal of wastes.”
 Ergo, treatment of a wastestream does not constitute waste minimization.
 The EPA takes this further by clarifying that “compacting, neutralizing, diluting, and incineration are not typically considered waste minimization practices.”
 So in the hierarchy of materials management source reduction and recycling come before energy recovery, treatment, or disposal.

 Source reduction (which is also known as pollution prevention or P2) is a practice that reduces or eliminates the creation of wastes at the source.
 Additionally, source reduction “refers to any practice that reduces the use of hazardous materials in production processes.”
 The EPA lists the following examples of source reduction: